bernhardAxonIvy/doc/source/store/extension/reporting.rst

 Process Model reporting is an extension that must be installed before it can be used.

-- Open the Menu: Help->Install New Software...
+- Open the Menu: :menuselection:`Help --> New Software...`
-- Work with combo: select the pre-configured Update Site of Axon.ivy ``https://download.axonivy.rocks/p2/...``
+- Work with the combo on top: select the pre-configured update site of Axon.ivy ``https://download.axonivy.rocks/p2/...``
-- Check ``Axon.ivy Designer Projet Reporting`` from the list of installable features
+- Check ``Axon.ivy Designer Project Reporting`` from the list of installable features
-- Click through the install Wizard by clicking next and confirm upcoming install request.
+- Click through the install wizard by clicking next and confirm upcoming install request.

 Visit https://file.axonivy.rocks/p2 for detailed installation instructions.

 Accessibility
 ~~~~~~~~~~~~~

-Axon.ivy->Create Report...
+:menuselection:`Axon.ivy --> Create Report...`

 Features
 ~~~~~~~~